serenalotreck/serenalotreck.github.io/index.md

 # Welcome
-My name is Serena Lotreck, and I'm a postdoctoral researcher in the Walker Lab at the DOE Plant Research Laboratory at Michigan State University.
+My name is Serena Lotreck, and I'm an Associate Predictive Modeler at Auto-Owners Insurance in Lansing, MI

 ## [about](./about/)
 Learn about me and my research interests

-## <a href="pdfs/SLotreck_CV_APR2025.pdf" target="_blank">CV</a>
+## <a href="pdfs/SLotreck_resume_SP2026.pdf" target="_blank">resume</a>
-Check out my CV
+Check out my resume

 ## [publications](./publications/)
 Check out my publications